 - ISO/TS 16949 Automotive Quality

 - ISO 13485 Medical Device Quality

 ISO 9001 Quality Standard

 ISO 9001 is the most popular ISO standard.
 The ISO 9001 standard is now in use world-wide by over 1 million organizations providing consistent quality products and meeting customer requirements.
 ISO 9001 was originally designed (1987) to set management system requirements for businesses.
-Revised in 1994, 2000 and 2008.
-Yo might be wondering Why Implement an ISO 9001 Quality Management System?
+Why Implement an ISO 9001 Quality Management System?
 ISO 9001:2008 is built around eight Quality Management System (QMS) principles to increase the focus on management commitment, customer satisfaction and continuous improvement.